-I got a last-minute chance to go the Bay Area last week.
-Laura was teaching a day-long class in Richmond and I decided to tag along, drop her off at her class and then take a ferry ride over to San Francisco for a few hours.
+I went the Bay Area last week and took a ferry ride over to San Francisco for a few hours.
 This also gave me a chance to try out a recent used camera purchase.
 Combined with sunny weather, it was a great day.

 The ferry leaves Larkspur and crosses San Francisco Bay to the San Francisco Ferry Building along the Embarcadero.
 I was lucky enough to catch the high-speed ferry (30 minute ride vs. 45 minutes on the slower one).
 It really flew along the water.
 I’m guessing we were moving about 50 mph land speed, based on how hard the wind hit me in the face.

 This was my first time on a ferry on the Bay and it really gives a nice vantage point along the way.
 We passed San Quentin Prison, Angel Island, got a great view of the Golden Gate Bridge and Alcatraz Island, and the approach to the SF city from bayside was terrific.

 Once I landed in the City, I walked around the Embarcadero area.
 I ventured into the Hyatt Regency Hotel with its famous atrium interior.
 I took a photo from this vantage point around 1980, it may be on my website.

 I had lunch with my son, Ken, who works about a block away.
 It’s always fun to see my grown kids out in their own world – I realize Ken has lived more than 1/3 of his life in San Francisco.
 We had a great visit and it was, as always, way too short.
 I bopped around a little more, bought a baseball cap from the SF Giants Dugout Store (naturally), and headed back to the ferry landing for the return ride back across the bay.